IN-DEPTH

 Miguel Ángel Prieto

 Written by Íñigo de Barrón Arniches, a journalist who has worked for media outlets such as El País, where he was the Financial Correspondent between 2000 and 2022, Europa Press, and Expansión.
 He has also collaborated with various television and radio channels, including RTVE, La Sexta, Cuatro, COPE, Cadena SER, and Onda Madrid.
-A uthor of the book “El hundimiento de la banca” (The Collapse of Banking), among others, he has received several awards throughout his career, including the Schroders Award for Best Article of the Year and the ING Journalism Award.
+Author of the book “El hundimiento de la banca” (The Collapse of Banking), among others, he has received several awards throughout his career, including the Schroders Award for Best Article of the Year and the ING Journalism Award.

 THE CHARACTER OF LUIS VALLS

 Answer.
 In the 1950s, after finishing his studies, Valls earned his doctorate and came to Madrid; he began working at the Higher Council for Scientific Research (CSIC) because his father, a historian, had published extensively with the Council.
-He was also an assistant professor at the Autonomous University (then known as Central University) and later joined Banco Popular.
+He was also an assistant professor at the Autonomous University (then known as the Central University) and later he joined Banco Popular.

 Q. What was his work routine like in the President’s Office?

 A. Practically from nine in the morning until nine at night.
-He almost always had lunch at the bank with people who interested him because they provided data, information, and context…; they told him about the most interesting topics of the moment.
+He almost always had lunch at the bank with people who interested him because they provided data, information, and context…; they told him about the most interesting affairs of the moment.
 He was one of the best-informed people in the sector.
 As he got older and his health began to decline, he reduced his hours and would leave around 7:30 p.m.
 He always surrounded himself with intelligent and hardworking people; he was good at delegating tasks.

 Q. When did his illness start to worsen?

 A. From the summer of 2005, he began to feel weaker and more tired.
 He decided to work from home and reduced his visits to the bank.
-He had leukemia and underwent radiation therapy.
+He had leukaemia and underwent radiation therapy.
 Despite this physical deterioration, he maintained complete mental clarity until the end.

 Q. Did he worry about articles being published that talked about his deterioration, which was visible on some occasions at shareholder meetings?